 Derek: We are maybe 4 hires away from being able to support a management team that can allow me to spend more time on business development and new markets.
 My focus is to move into new markets that have the same tailwinds we were able to experience in Austin.
 If the market takes a turn for the worse, then we will tighten up on processes and just keep working on getting more and more efficient.
 We already run lean so I think we can ride it out better than most.

-Chris: A big question for most service business owners is how to measure utilization and capacity.
+Chris: As a finance based small business consulting firm in Austin, a big question we work through with service business owners is how to measure utilization and capacity.
 How do you calculate that?

 Derek: We keep it really simple.
 We take each employee and have them at a set amount of billable hours per week.
 And then we track weekly where they are at to the target.
 We use a time tracking software that is linked to our financials as well as individual projects.
 That allows us to get project level profitability to budget, as well as monthly profitability of billable work being booked to COGS.